SU(N) q-Toda equations from mass deformed ABJM theory: Check of for small using open string formalism

 For example, applying this calculation to $\langle\!\langle 2\pi i\ell_r|{\widehat\rho}_0|x\rangle$ \eqref{<<2piiellr|rho0|x>} we obtain

 Next we consider $\langle\!\langle 2\pi i\ell_r|{\widehat\rho}_0^2|x\rangle$ which is given as \eqref{recursion_Okuyama}

 Note that the integrand does not enjoy the quasi-periodicity in $y$ any more.
-Nevertheless, if we look at the contribution from each pole \eqref{<<2piiellr|rho0|x>result}, they separately enjoy the quasi-periodicity, hence we can repeat the same calculation.
+Nevertheless, if we look at the contributions from each pole \eqref{<<2piiellr|rho0|x>result}, they separately enjoy the quasi-periodicity, hence we can repeat the same calculation as above.
 In principle we can repeat this algorithm indefinitely for higher $n$ by applying the formula \eqref{Okuyamamethodresidueintegral} to each term in $\langle \!\langle 2\pi i\ell_r|{\widehat\rho}_0^{n-1}|y\rangle\langle y|{\widehat\rho}_0|x\rangle$ which takes the following form